 You will be delighted to find a disproportionately large number of parks in the area, as well as further recreation areas along the nearby Arakawa River.
 If you are visiting in the summer, don't miss the Adachi Fireworks Festival.
 Held at the end of July (the date varies each year), the event is one of Tokyo's major summer fireworks displays, with more than 10,000 fireworks launched into the air over the course of an hour.

 Temple lovers will find the journey to nearby Nishiaraidaishi Souji Temple worthwhile.
 By visiting the temple, it is believed you are able to ward off evil, and many people go for this reason.
 Another draw is the variety of plum, cherry, wisteria, peony and hydrangea flowers that bloom throughout the grounds.

-The nearest access point is Kita-Senju Station, which is serviced by the JR Joban Line, Tsukuba Express Line, and Tokyo Metro's Chiyoda and Hibiya lines, and the Tobu Isesaki Line (Tobu Skytree Line).
+The nearest access point is Kita-Senju Station, which is served by the JR Joban Line, Tsukuba Express Line, Tokyo Metro's Chiyoda and Hibiya lines, and the Tobu Isesaki Line (Tobu Skytree Line).

 From Narita Airport: approximately 90 minutes by train.

 From Haneda Airport: approximately 60 minutes by train.